Structure and computability of preimages in the Game of Life: Introduction

-In addition to its dynamics, Game of Life can also thought of as a \emph{block map}, i.e.\ a continuous shift-commuting map between two subshifts $X = \{0,1\}^{\Z^2}$ and $Y = \{0,1\}^{\Z^2}$, which furthermore happen to be the same.
+In addition to its dynamics, the Game of Life can also thought of as a \emph{block map}, i.e.\ a continuous shift-commuting map $g : X \to Y$ between two subshifts $X = \{0,1\}^{\Z^2}$ and $Y = \{0,1\}^{\Z^2}$.\footnote{In symbolic dynamics, a \emph{subshift} is a certain kind of set of infinite configurations.} Since $g$ is a cellular automaton, these subshifts are of course identical, but we can study them as separate objects with different roles.
 In this point of view, our attention moves from iteration to ``one-step'' problems.
-For example, we may ask about the image of Game of Life $g(\{0,1\}^{\Z^2})$ (in symbolic dynamics jargon, this is a particular \emph{sofic shift}), about its fixed points (in symbolic dynamics jargon, this is a particular \emph{subshift of finite type}, or \emph{SFT}), or about the preimage $g^{-1}(0^{\Z^2})$ of the completely empty configuration (this is another SFT).
+For example, we may ask about the image of the Game of Life $g(\{0,1\}^{\Z^2})$ (in symbolic dynamics jargon, this is a particular \emph{sofic shift}), about its fixed points (in symbolic dynamics jargon, this is a particular \emph{subshift of finite type}, or \emph{SFT}), or about the preimage $g^{-1}(0^{\Z^2})$ of the completely empty configuration (this is another SFT).

-Previous results in this direction are that $g^{-1}(0^{\Z^2})$ has dense semilinear points but does not have dense periodic points \cite{SaTo22}, and the maximal density of $1$s in the subshift of fixed points is exactly $1/2$ \cite{El99}.
-There are also many open problems about such subshifts, for example, the Still Life Finitization Problem asks whether the subshift of fixed points has dense finite-support configurations.
+Previous results in this direction are that the maximal density of $1$s in the subshift of fixed points is exactly $1/2$ \cite{El99}, that $g^{-1}(0^{\Z^2})$ has dense semilinear points but does not have dense periodic points \cite{SaTo22}, and that there exist finite patterns $P$ such that each pattern in $g^{-1}(P)$ also contains an occurrence of $P$ (which has various implications for the long-term dynamics of $g$) \cite{SaTo22b}.
+There are also many open problems about these subshifts, for example, the Still Life Finitization Problem asks whether the subshift of fixed points has dense finite-support configurations.

-One may also consider the study of temporally periodic points as being about one-step dynamics (seeing higher powers of Game of Life as block maps).
-An interesting problem is \emph{omniperiodicity}, or whether Game of Life admits finite-support configurations of all periods.
+One may also consider the study of temporally periodic points as being about one-step dynamics (seeing higher powers of the Game of Life as block maps).
+An interesting problem is \emph{omniperiodicity}, or whether the Game of Life admits finite-support configurations of all periods.
 It was recently solved in the positive \cite{omniper}, ending a decades-long collaborative project of the Game of Life research community.
 It remains open what other properties the periodic-point subshifts have; for example, like with the fixed-point subshift, it is natural to ask whether finite-support points are dense.